quandl/Matlab/README.md

 # Installation #

 Download the folder "+Quandl" into the directory of your choice.
 Then within MATLAB go to file >> Set path... and add the directory containing "+Quandl" to the list (if it isn't already).
 That's it.

 Two things to note, the '+' in "+Quandl" is important in the folder name.
 It tells Matlab to recognize get.m and auth.m as part of the Quandl package.
 Secondly, make sure you don't add the "+Quandl" folder in set path.
 You should be adding the folder that contains it.

+## Dependencies ##

+This package now REQUIRES urlread2.
+It can be found [here](http://www.mathworks.com/matlabcentral/fileexchange/35693-urlread2).

+Unzip the package and place it in the same directory as +Quandl in the folder +urlread2.

 # Usage #